kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

 ### Let's add option and result to golang

-now, we could make a simple struct for the option like this
+Now, we could make a simple struct for the option like this

 ```go
 type Option[T any] struct {